Anjuman (actress): Comeback in films

 She was abruptly dropped from the film Badmaash, for which she had already canned two songs and numerous scenes, and replaced by upcoming starlet Noor.
-The film producer felt they would be better off cutting Anjuman, and their costs, rather than going ahead with Anjuman as the leading lady.
+The film producer felt they would be better off cutting Anjuman, and their costs, rather than going ahead with Anjuman as the leading lady.However, her song with Sana was kept in the movie, which was a huge hit.
+Damak Damak song received accolades from the viewers, and money was showered in Prince Cinema Lahore during screening of this song.
+Film Badmash proved out to be a superhit, and main credit goes to Anjuman's song.

-Further news arrived that Anjuman's scenes in the film Badmaash tey Qanoon had also been dropped and edited out of the film, and that she had been replaced by Nargis.
+Further news arrived that Anjuman's scenes in the film Badmaash Tey Qanoon had also been dropped and edited out of the film, and that she had been replaced by Nargis.
 This was the final straw for Anjuman, the humiliation proving too much to take.
-She announced her immediate retirement, that she was just hanging around to complete her on hand assignments, and that she would shortly be leaving Pakistan altogether for a life of anonymity in the UK where her former husband Mobin Malik owned a flat in Knightsbridge, London.
+She announced her immediate retirement, that she was just hanging around to complete her on hand assignments, and that she would shortly be leaving Pakistan altogether for a life of anonymity in the UK, where her former husband Mobin Malik owned a flat in Knightsbridge, London.
 Her final two movies were Jatti da vair in 2000 and Ik dhee punjab di (Daughter of Punjab).